EVENT POSTPONED UNTIL SUMMER 2021 DUE TO CORONAVIRUS (COVID-19)

 Registration for the race will take place in the event village located on the playing fields beside Holyrood Palace, just off Queen’s Drive.
 Registration is open on Friday night 6.30pm – 8pm for all participants.
 Registration on Saturday is from 7am for 12 hour and 24 hour participants and from 10.30am for 6 hour participants.

-The event will start at 9am for the 24 HR and 12 HR races, and finish either 12 or 24 hours later, depending which race duration you enter.
+The event will start at 9am for the 24 HR and 12 HR races, and finish either 24 or 12 hours later respectively, depending which race duration you enter.
 The 6 HR version will start at 12pm and finish at 6pm.

-Parking will be available for all participants in the Event Village car park; it’s one car per individual or team (see FAQ 3 for details).
+Parking within the Event village car park will be available initially for entrants of the 24 hour and 12 hour events; it’s one car per individual or team (see FAQ 3 for details).
 Your vehicle may be used as your ‘base camp’ (see FAQ 19 for details).
+Depending on numbers attending, parking will also be made available for 6 hour entrants.
 There is no spectator parking within the Event Village; the nearest car park is Duke’s Walk.
 Edinburgh offers excellent public transport, with Edinburgh Waverley Train Station just a 10 minute walk to the event village, as well as great bus links (visit Lothian Buses website).

 At the base of the looped route with be a vibrant event village, offering refreshments, catering van, water station and plenty more (see FAQ 19 for more details).
 We encourage spectators to come along and support the event, although support teams will not be permitted as this is an unsupported event.

 Just over 5K (3 miles) largely road route with a challenging elevation profile spiralling below Arthur’s Seat.